Earning your teacher certificate will be easier with practice tests and

 How Many Times Can I Take the CBEST?

-CBEST exams can be retaken as many times as a person needs to pass.
+CBEST can be taken as many times as a person needs to pass.
 Once a section is passed it does not need to be taken again, though one might retake a section in an attempt to improve their score so that their overall score increases.
 Whether one passes or fails a section, they must wait 45 days before they can register for that section again.

 Can I Request Testing Accommodations for the CBEST?